NewYaroslav/obfy/README.md

 The functionality is very similar to the well known `switch`-`case` construct, the main differences are:

 1. It is possible to use non-numeric, non-constant values (variables and strings) for the `OBFY_WHEN` due to the fact that all of the `OBFY_CASE` statement is wrapped up in a templated, lambdaized well hidden from the outside world, construct.
-Be careful with this extra feature when using the debugging mode of the library because the `OBFY_CASE` macro expands to the standard `case` keyword.
+Be careful with this extra feature when using `OBFY_DEBUG` mode because the `OBFY_CASE` macro expands to the standard `case` keyword.
 2. It is possible to have multiple conditions for a `OBFY_WHEN` label joined together with `OBFY_OR`.

 The fall through behaviour of the `switch` construct which is familiar to c++ programmers was kept, so there is a need to put in a `OBFY_BREAK` statement if you wish for the operation to stop after entering a branch.